GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/spack-setup/README.md

 [SPACK_PYTHON]: https://spack.readthedocs.io/en/latest/getting_started.html#shell-support
 [builds]: https://spack.readthedocs.io/en/latest/binary_caches.html

+## Spack Permissions

+By default, only root will be have permission to install spack packages.
+To manually call Spack commands as root use the `sudo -i` command, for example:
+`sudo -i spack install tar`.
+The `-i` runs the command as a login shell and is required to make sure `spack` will be the `PATH`.

+Installed packages should be readable/executable by anyone on the VM.

 ## Deprecations and Breaking Changes

 The old `spack-install` module has been replaced by the `spack-setup` and